⚡ Instant insurance offered by apps & banks - Should you buy?

 What if I want to get out of the Group Policy?

 Except for Health Insurance, all other policies will have to be canceled at the time of renewal, by not paying the renewal premium.

 If you have a health insurance plan through the same group for years together you can migrate into a similar personal health insurance policy with the same insurance company and get credit for all the years you were invested - this will help reduce your waiting periods.
 You may however be subject to underwriting, including undergoing medical tests, especially if you have crossed 50 years of age or declared an illness or, made any large claims in the group cover.

 Hop on to the comments section below on this same page - and the author will help with a response.
-In case you want a wider response from multiple experts - you can post your question at www.beshak.org/forum
+In case you want a wider response from multiple experts - you can post your question on the Beshak Insurance Forum.

 - Group Insurance policies, including employee health plans or bank plans are only valid until you're part of the group.

 - They might come at a low cost - but are often subject to several limitations

 - You will not have control over the customisation, features or cost negotiation of a group insurance policy.
 The group will.

 - Group health insurances should be relied on - only if you cannot get a personal health insurance policy - because of a medical condition or affordability.